Nightlines are student-run listening and information services, open at night when other services on campus may be closed.

 Nightline began in May 1970, when Prof. Geoffrey Hosking and Rev. Malcolm France became aware of the high levels of stress, anxiety and suicide amongst students at University of Essex.
 They believed that these issues were exacerbated by students not having someone to talk to.
 Prof Hosking, who was a lecturer at the University and a member of Colchester Samaritans, and Rev France, the University Chaplain and former Samaritans Director, trained a group of students to deliver emotional support to their peers over the phone.
 The first ever Nightline shift was on May 7th, 1970 in a disused hut (with no toilets) at the edge of the university campus.

 In the years that followed, numerous Nightlines were set up across the country with the aim of reducing the number of students that died by suicide and offering support when other services were closed.
 In order to facilitate communication between the Nightlines and organise a yearly conference, a ‘national Nightline’ was nominated on a yearly basis, who organised central activities for that year.

 In 2006, The Nightline Association was created, set up as a charity charged with the responsibility of taking over the centralising support for and enabling cooperation between Nightlines.
-By bringing together volunteers from all over the country, the charity is well equipped to offer the expertise needed to unite the numerous Nightlines across the whole of the UK and Ireland.
+By bringing together volunteers from all over the country, the charity is well equipped to offer the expertise needed to unite the numerous Nightlines across the whole of the UK.

 Through the Good Practice Guidelines scheme, the Association ensures that the Nightline standard is protected and upheld.
 By ensuring all Nightlines are accredited, the Association is able to guarantee a level of professionalism across the board, meaning the Nightline name is able to be universally recognised as the gold standard in student-led emotional support.